Gross Reservoir Expansion Project

 Why has this project taken so long?

 This project requires federal permitting, which in itself is a lengthy, complex process.
 It was important to Denver Water that all impacts to the surrounding area and the water system were analyzed and that the most environmentally responsible and economical alternative was chosen to increase storage.
-In partnership with federal authorities, more than a decade of study has identified potential impacts and mitigation strategies.
-We are proud to have received federal approval and the project is now in the design phase.
+In partnership with federal authorities, more than a 14 years of study has identified potential impacts and mitigation strategies.
+We are proud to have received federal approval from the U.S. Army Corps of Engineers and anticipate final federal approval soon as the project moves forward into the design phase.

 This is a great example that water projects are not a “just in time” enterprise – they must be carefully planned, undergo environmental studies, have very detailed designs, and be constructed in a safe manner to last for generations.